 (venv) $

-Check that pytabula
+Check that pytabula is importable:

 (venv) $ python -c "import pytabula as pt; print(pt.__pytabula__)"